Thai Airways International Flight 261: Mobile phone usage

 There were fears that the use of mobile phones on board the aircraft had caused it to crash.
 Investigators tried to probe whether there was a link between the use of mobile phones and the crash.
 According to the investigation, only a few studies had been conducted on the effect of mobile phones to aircraft's equipment.
-There were no evidence that the use of mobile phone would interfere with the aircraft's navigation system, communication and even the operation of the aircraft as a whole.
+There was no evidence that the use of mobile phones would interfere with the aircraft's navigation system, communication and even the operation of the aircraft as a whole.
 At the time, the Federal Aviation Administration had no policy on in-flight mobile phone use.

 Both flight recorders did not register any abnormalities of the navigation aids nor on the flight control system.
 The possibility that the use of mobile phone had caused the crash, therefore, was dismissed.

 Landing difficulty

 In the initial aftermath of the accident, many believed that the weather played a major factor in the disaster.
 A heavy rainstorm caused by Tropical Storm Gil was reportedly present prior to Flight 261's landing.
-Several survivors and victims relatives questioned the pilots decision to land at the airport even though the weather was not in acceptable condition for landing.
+Several survivors and victims relatives questioned the pilots' decision to land at the airport even though the weather was not in acceptable condition for landing.
 Airline officials had told crew members to fly according to the company's procedures, in which pilots should not land if the meteorological condition in the area was inclement.
 Investigators stated that bad weather was the probable cause of the accident, without ruling out pilot error.
 Other possible causes were also being investigated.

 According to the available weather data, at the time of the accident the wind was blowing at 3 knots with visibility of 1,000 m with rain reportedly present.

 Reports also emerged that the runway at Surat Thani Airport was lacking an essential navigation system.
 Airport officials only commented that the radio navigation system was working normally and declined to comment further on the issue.
 Thai officials confirmed that a part of the navigation system, called the Instrument landing system (ILS), had to be taken off-line due to an expansion program at the airport.
-The system was scheduled to be put back on-line, however the subsequent 1997 Asian financial crisis caused it to be postponed.
-A Thai air force pilot stated that due to the removal of the Instrument landing system (ILS), pilots had to use a radio navigation system which was less accurate.
+The system was scheduled to be put back online; however, the subsequent 1997 Asian financial crisis caused it to be postponed.
+A Thai air force pilot stated that, due to the removal of the instrument landing system (ILS), pilots had to use a radio navigation system which was less accurate.

 The investigation further revealed that the airport's non-directional beacon (NDB) had also been turned off.

 At the time of the accident, several lights at the runway end were unlit due to a renovation at the airport.
-This caused the distance between the lights to change at a distance of 6 m between each other rather than the usual 3 m.
+This caused the distance between the lights to change to a distance of 6 m between each other rather than the usual 3 m.
 The approach lights were also not turned on.
 The inclement weather and the unlit condition of the runway would make it harder for the pilots to see the runway and to land at the airport.